abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/_index.md

 ---
-title: Deploy Jenkins on Microsoft Azure Cobalt 100 processors
+title: Deploy Jenkins on Arm64 Cloud Platforms (Azure & GCP)

 minutes_to_complete: 30

-who_is_this_for: This learning path is intended for software developers deploying and optimizing Jenkins workloads on Linux/Arm64 environments, specifically on Microsoft Azure Cobalt 100 Arm processors.
+who_is_this_for: This learning path is intended for software developers deploying and optimizing Jenkins workloads on Linux/Arm64 environments, specifically on Microsoft Azure Cobalt 100 Arm processors and Google Cloud C4A virtual machines powered by Axion processors.

 learning_objectives:
     - Provision an Azure Arm64 virtual machine using the Azure console, with Ubuntu Pro 24.04 LTS as the base image
+    - Provision an Arm-based SUSE SLES virtual machine on Google Cloud (C4A with Axion processors)
     - Install the latest stable Jenkins LTS with OpenJDK 17 on an Arm64 VM
     - Validate Jenkins installation through service checks, UI access, and ARM-native pipeline execution
+    - Execute ARM-native Jenkins pipelines to verify correct runtime behavior
+    - Implement real-world CI use cases on Arm64, including Docker-based pipelines

 prerequisites:
     - A [Microsoft Azure](https://azure.microsoft.com/) account with access to Cobalt 100 based instances (Dpsv6).
+    - A [Google Cloud Platform](https://cloud.google.com/) account with access to Arm-based VM instances.
     - Basic understanding of Linux command line.
     - Familiarity with CI/CD concepts and [Jenkins fundamentals](https://www.jenkins.io/doc/book/pipeline/).